 From June 16 to 18, they visited and participated in various key events, where they heard multiple testimonies from community members, highlighting personal and collective stories of empowerment, economic growth and sustainable development that have transformed lives and opened new opportunities for the future.

-In particular, the visits to the Gedigebo kebeles in the Tuluguleed woreda, and to Hancebi and Gulfa in South Jijiga, on June 16 and 18, made it possible to demonstrate the positive impact of the interaction between the various activities implemented in the agreement.
+In particular, the visits to the Gedigebo kebeles in the Tuluguleed woreda, and to Hancebi and Gulfa in South Jijiga, on June 16 and 18, made it possible to demonstrate the positive impact of the interaction between the various activities implemented in the Convenio.
 These activities included improving water access and management, training in agricultural and natural resource management techniques, creating nurseries, and establishing cooperatives for effective product management and income generation.

 Additionally, the construction of drinking water wells has improved community well-being and the quality of life of women and girls by eliminating the need to travel long distances to obtain water.

 The highlight of the trip was the holding of a forum in Jijiga on June 17, which brought together 150 participants and was attended by a member of the Somali Regional Parliament, as well as local government representatives, with special relevance from the Office of the Women and Children, and various sectors, including agriculture and natural resource management and finance.
-This significant government participation underlined the recognition of the activities developed within the framework of the agreement, as well as the firm commitment to support and promote future initiatives for the benefit of society.
+This significant government participation underlined the recognition of the activities developed within the framework of the Convenio, as well as the firm commitment to support and promote future initiatives for the benefit of society.

 During these days, progress has also been made evident in the role of women within their communities, both socially and economically, which has contributed significantly to their empowerment.